bhavyajain-prog/DeptProject/frontend/README.md

 # Frontend

-This directory contains the client-side React application for the Project Allocation Process and Evaluation system.
+This directory contains the client-side React application for PAMS (Project Allocation and Management System).

 ## Project Structure